The Spring Forecast 2026

 ID Verification at Companies House – what you need to know

 From November 18th, 2025, Companies House will be enforcing mandatory identity verification for all Limited Company directors, Persons with Significant Control (PSCs), and anyone who files on behalf of the company.
-This change, under the Economic Crime and Corporate [...]
+This change, under the Economic Crime and Corporate Transparency [...]

 Dormant Companies: what Contractors and freelancers with a UK Limited Company need to know